missionpinball/mpf-docs/docs/hardware/fast/hw_rules.md

-These priority switches are sent across the FAST loop network immediately which means they can be used with hardware rules to trigger drivers (coils) on any IO board in the network.
+These priority switches are sent across the FAST loop network immediately which means they can be used with hardware rules to trigger drivers (coils) on any I/O board in the network.

 If you only have two flippers in your machine, this is probably nothing you'll ever need to worry about since it will be easy to connect the